 9. Reading is the most powerful thing your teenager can do to prepare for the college process.

 Strong readers perform better on standardized tests, as well as academically overall.
 Encourage your student to read 20 to 30 minutes a day.

 10. Make affordability a part of the process from the beginning.

 Thanks to recent legislation, colleges are required to be much more transparent about how much it will cost a family to attend.
 Do the research.
 Understand if you can afford a particular school before your teenager applies.

 Good luck to you and your teenager as you try to choose one “right” college.

-This top 10 is based on a presentation by Terry McCue, director of college counseling at Hathaway Brown School in Cleveland, Ohio.
+This top 10 is based on a presentation by Terry McCue, former director of college counseling at Hathaway Brown School in Cleveland, Ohio and current Senior Associate Dean of Admissions and Director of Student, School and Community Relations at Kenyon College.
 Watch the entire 20-minute presentation by clicking here.